-This is a simply delicious recipe for grilled stuffed mushrooms.
-Portabella mushrooms work really well for this recipe because of their larger size and shape, which won't slip through the grates of your grill.
+This is a simple and delicious recipe for grilled stuffed mushrooms.
+Portabella mushrooms work really well for this recipe because of their large size and shape, which won't slip through the grates of your grill.
 You can vary the number of mushrooms depending on the size.
 While this calls for four large portabella mushrooms, you can use eight to 12 medium-sized mushrooms instead.

 You can serve these stuffed mushrooms as an appetizer, side, or main dish.
 If you are serving it as a main dish, serve the stuffed mushrooms whole along with fresh salad greens or a side dish of choice.
 To make this recipe vegan, use olive oil or margarine instead of butter, and omit the cheese on top or use a vegetarian cheese, or sprinkle it with nutritional yeast flakes.

 The portabella mushroom is simply a more mature crimini mushroom—the common white mushroom you see in your supermarket.
 Left to grow a few more days, it can grow very large and develop more flavor.
-Always choose those that are firm and avoid any that are limp, shriveled, or slippery.
+Always choose mushrooms that are firm and avoid any that are limp, shriveled, or slippery.
 There is a debate as to whether the name is portabella or portobello.
 The Mushroom Council, an industry group of producers and importers, has come down on the side of calling this mushroom the portabella.

 - 4 large portobello mushrooms